developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/mgmt/index.md

 ## Overview

 Device Tracker is a role-based solution.
 Features and functionality depend on the role of the user logged in: associate, manager, or administrator.
 This section discusses the different roles, how each role can monitor devices and the actions that can be taken based on the role.

-There are 3 distinct user roles: associate, manager, and administrator.
+Administrators and Managers have the added capability to oversee devices within their site or organization by accessing the [site list, dashboard or device list](#deviceinformation).

 ### Administrator Role